Samsung Galaxy S22: Chipsets

 The S22 line comprises three models with various hardware specifications.
-Except for some African and all European countries that utilize the Exynos 2200, all models outside these regions utilize the Qualcomm Snapdragon 8 Gen 1.
+Except for some African and all European countries that use the Exynos 2200, with a new GPU with AMD, all models outside these regions use the Qualcomm Snapdragon 8 Gen 1 including Argentina, Australia, Canada, China, India, Mexico, and the United States.

 Display

 The S22 series feature "Dynamic AMOLED 2X" displays with HDR10+ support and "dynamic tone mapping" technology.
-All models utilize a second-generation ultrasonic in-screen fingerprint sensor.
+All models use a second-generation ultrasonic in-screen fingerprint sensor.

 Storage

-The S22 and S22+ offer 8 GB of RAM with 128 GB and 256 GB options for internal storage.
-The S22 Ultra has 8 GB of RAM with 128 GB as well as a 12 GB option with 256 GB, 512 GB and 1 TB options for internal storage.
+The S22 and S22+ offer 8 GB of RAM with 128 and 256 GB options for internal storage.
+The S22 Ultra has 8 GB of RAM with 128 GB as well as a 12 GB option with 256, 512 GB and 1 TB options for internal storage.
 Unlike the S21 Ultra, the S22 Ultra doesn't feature a model with a 16 GB RAM variant.
 All three models lack a microSD card slot.

 Batteries

-The S22, S22+, and S22 Ultra contain non-removable 3,700 mAh, 4,500 mAh, and 5000 mAh Li-Po batteries respectively.
-The S22 supports wired charging over USB-C at up to 25W (using USB Power Delivery) while the S22+ and S22 Ultra have faster 45W charging.
-Tests found there's no significant difference between the 45W and 25W charging speeds.
+The S22, S22+, and S22 Ultra contain integral 3,700 mAh, 4,500 mAh, and 5000 mAh Li-Po batteries respectively.
+The S22 supports wired charging over USB-C at up to 25 W (using USB Power Delivery) while the S22+ and S22 Ultra have faster 45W charging.
+Tests found there's no significant difference between the 25W and 45W charging speeds.
 All three have Qi inductive charging up to 15W.
 The phones also have the ability to charge other Qi-compatible devices from the S22's own battery power, which is branded as "Wireless PowerShare," at up to 4.5W.